 One of the more critical steps in successfully establishing a CMMS requires a consistent method to number your equipment and rooms.
-APPA member Roy Christian at the University of Michigan has written a simple-to-use software utility that gets the job done fast.
+APPA member Roy Christian at the University of Michigan has written a simple-touse software utility that gets the job done fast.
 He will share it with other higher education facilities managers.
-To get a copy of the program, give Roy a call at 313-763-4335 (fax 313-763-1201).
+To get a copy of the program, give Roy a call at 313-763-4335 (fax 313-763-1201). says it all, RISC chips are built for speed.
+In addition, CISC chips have practical limits on processing speeds, and Intel is closing on that limit now.
+According to Motorola, the PowerPC 620, a 64-bit high performance chip for use in multiprocessor servers, fault-tolerant, and supercomputing systems will achieve performance levels unattainable by any CISC chips.